Ofugeez/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that prints hello user
+Create a script that counts the number of directories in the PATH